yshirai999/Optimal-Trading-Frequency/README.md

 - It is well known that reinforcement learning agents trading daily struggle to identify buying signals in the presence of microstructure noise and regime switches

-- Here it is assumed that a buy/sell signal is observed by the agent, who then decides the investment amount and the trading frequency
+- Here it is assumed that a buy/sell signal is observed by the agent, who then decides the investment amount and the investment horizon until the next trading day

 - Specifically, a reinforcement learning environment is defined for an asset that follows a GBM, but its drift and volatility are subject to regime switches